 Story.
 Minimal spoilers?
 The first part is meh, second part gets better.
 This anime can be moving particularly with the ending and can be more moving than some Japanese anime's that I have watched and if we want to over analyze things the first part (semi-spoiler) seemed to highlight deforestation.
 Additionally, the flashback of the final arc was the most moving for me, and was actually quite interesting, and I think enforces my point that this anime gets better as the story progresses.
 As for the ending ending, I'll leave that up to you to discover, but I have no negative opinions about it.

 Overall, I have seen better, but this is not as bad as you may think, sure it's a bit rocky at first, but the 10 min episode length and good enough story should allow you to watch all 18 episodes.
 And I mean for self-enjoyment I give it an 8/10, because, at the end of the day, I can say that I enjoyed it and I think it was worth watching, albeit not the most glamorous anime in the world.

-Yaoguai Mingdan itself is a good series, but the anime is a terribly flawed adaptation.
+Yaoguai Mingdan itself is a good series, but the anime is a good but flawed adaptation.
 Let me explain: this anime is based on a Chinese manga, which they call "manhua".
-The manhua is illustrated in full color, features superior art, and a much more paced story.

 My overall enjoyment was thoroughly stumped based on the reoccurring cliches along with poor voice acting that is more cringe worthy than anything else, it is the kind that makes somebody want want to puke at its irregularity coherent and incoherent speaking tone which varies depending on the situation.